roboll/helmfile/README.md

 In case you want more control over how multiple `helmfile.yaml` files are organized, use `helmfiles:` configuration key in the `helmfile.yaml`:

-Suppose you have multiple microservices organized in a Git reposistory that looks like:
+Suppose you have multiple microservices organized in a Git repository that looks like:

 - `myteam/` (sometimes it is equivalent to a k8s ns, that is `kube-system` for `clusterops` team)
   - `apps/`